gotsunami/businfo-tools/README.md

 Toolchain for building lines schedules for the businfo Android application.

-Modify the `local.properties` file by setting a path to the bus line schedules:
+Create a `local.properties` file by setting a path to the bus line schedules:

     lines.dir=/path/to/businfo-sample-lines